 Instead, with the game still finely balanced, Bale went close to scoring on three occasions in normal time while Ronaldo also had his chances, including three in a 90-second spell as Real hammered away for the equaliser.

 Eventually Atletico caved in when Ramos equalised and Bale then turned the match Real's way as he rose at the far post to head home, after a shot from Angel Di Maria was deflected into the air off the keeper.

 The Argentina winger was named Man of the Match for his tireless running and passing.

-The end of the game was marred by an unseemly brawl sparked by Simeone but, after everyone had calmed down, Real skipper Iker Casillas led his team mates to collect the trophy he won as a young keeper in 2000 and again in 2002.
+The end of the game was marred by an unseemly brawl sparked by Simeone but, after everyone had calmed down, Real skipper Iker Casillas led his team mates to collect the trophy he last won as a young keeper back in 2000 and again in 2002.